nickg/nvc/nvc.1.md

   Override top-level generic _name_ name with _value_.
 Integers, enumeration literals, and string literals are supported.
 For example `-gI=5`, `-gINIT='1'`, and `-gSTR=hello`.

-* `--native`:
-  Generate native code shared library.
-By default NVC will use LLVM JIT compilation to generate machine code at runtime.
-For large designs compiling to native code at elaboration time may improve performance.

 * `-O0`, `-01`, `-02`, `-03`:
   Set LLVM optimisation level.
 Default is `-O2`.